 Here’s how it works:

-- Access your vocabulary and grammar in one place.
+- Revise everything you've learned.
 Find all the vocabulary and grammar you’ve learned so far and put it to the test with adaptive quizzes.

 - Review rules as you go.
 Revise all of the rules you’ve been taught by simply tapping on each grammar topic.